 St Louis Ribs: That first batch of ribs may have looked like your everyday overcooked, oversauced soul ribs, but those intermittent smoke dispersals from the kitchen inspired confidence.
 Well crusted beneath the sauce, these ribs had a mostly-pepper rub that echoed the chicken.
 Texture was just about perfect, supplying tender meat that allowed a clean bite that pulled easily off the bone without falling on its own.
 The smoke was lighter than I aniticipated considering the smoky whiffs earlier, but it was enough.
 The sauce had some nice compexity (sweet, tangy and spicy with some pieces thrown into the smoothness) to complete the ensemble,

-On the second try, the unsauced St Louis ribs duplicated the first batch with only slight deviation: the crust less pronounced, the pepper more pronounced and moistness ramped up to full-on juiciness.
+On the second try, the unsauced St Louis ribs duplicated the first batch with only slight deviation: the crust less pronounced, the pepper more pronounced.
 Texture was again just right.

 With or without sauce, the ribs satisfied for texture and smokiness. all around flavor will satisfy too as long as the out-of-the-mainstream pepper treatment is welcomed.